SJTU-ViSYS/M2DGR-plus/README.md

 ## NOTICE
-### At present we only publish a sample sequence.
+### At present all the data are kept private.
 The full dataset with GT trajectories and calibration results will be made public upon paper acceptance.